latticework/proto-ng-breeze-edge/packages/Breeze.WebApi.1.4.0/readme.txt

-s"Breeze for ASP.NET Web Api projects" ReadMe
+"Breeze for ASP.NET Web Api projects" ReadMe
 ------------------------------------------
 This Breeze NuGet Package adds essential Breeze script files and .NET Web Api libraries to your project.